Why Highly Empathetic People Sleep Better

 Empathy for Better Health!

 The team focused on participants who completed empathy assessments in both 2001 and 2012, totaling 1,056 volunteers.
-All participants answered questions from a temperament and character test developed by psychiatrist and geneticist Robert Cloninger, known for his research on personality types based on habits and temperament.
+All participants answered a temperament and character test developed by psychiatrist-geneticist Robert Cloninger, who is known for his work on personality types.

-Volunteers were also evaluated using the Jenkins Sleep Scale and the Maastricht Questionnaire on Life Exhaustion, which measure the extent of sleep problems.
+Volunteers were also evaluated with the Jenkins Sleep Scale and the Maastricht Questionnaire on Life Exhaustion, which measure sleep problems.

 Empathy is the companion of Morpheus: compassionate people sleep more soundly.